Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/pipeline_design_Logic.md

 - Updated with Stage, Job, Execution, and Validation Logic as of March 2, 2025

 ## **1. Overview**
-This document outlines the design logic for the CI/CD pipeline system.
+This document outlines the design logic for the CI/CD pipelineEntity system.
 The system is designed to allow developers to execute CI/CD workflows both **locally** and **on remote servers**, integrating with Git repositories for configuration management.

 It includes updates on **validation logic, execution tracking, error reporting, and dependency handling** to ensure robust and scalable CI/CD processes.

 ## **2. Pipeline Identification**
-- Each **pipeline** is uniquely identified by its **name** within a repository.
+- Each **pipelineEntity** is uniquely identified by its **name** within a repository.
 - Multiple pipelines are allowed per repository.
-- Each pipeline must have a unique name inside the .pipelines/ directory.
+- Each pipelineEntity must have a unique name inside the .pipelines/ directory.
 - If a duplicate name is found, validation fails.
 - **No separate Pipeline ID is required** since the name ensures uniqueness.